mikalai-ramashka/nbconverter/README.md

     The mapdata.xml file created can be viewed by opening the mapdata.xml in a browser.
 The stylesheet mapdata.xsl will format it for viewing.

+Example

+    The example csv file has a set of titles and one data set with the names of the titles as the values.
+It can be used as sample input to ensure the conversion process is running.
+    The log file will be empty if no errors.
+The xml file produced will have one row with the titles as data.